taishi-i/awesome-ChatGPT-repositories/README.md

  * [openai-java](https://github.com/theokanning/openai-java) - OpenAI GPT-3 Api Client in Java
  * [hfuzz](https://github.com/thehlopster/hfuzz) - Wordlist for web fuzzing, made from a variety of reliable sources including: result from my pentests, git.rip, ChatGPT, Lex, nuclei templates, web-scanners, seclist, bo0m, and more.
  * [the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page
+ * [auto-copilot-cli](https://github.com/rsaryev/auto-copilot-cli) - Auto Copilot is a CLI tool that uses OpenAI models to generate commands for the terminal and file system operations to achieve a goal.

 |Name|Language|License|GitHub Stars|